Air France flight evacuated after anonymous threat

 The French government said in a statement that the plane landed "without incident" at 4:01pm local time (10:01 a.m.
 ET) and was "isolated" and "taken over by authorities."

-The statement described concerns over "the suspected presence of an explosive device" on board the flight.

-Passengers have now been evacuated and the authorities are investigating the incident, the statement added.
+Passengers were evacuated and the authorities are investigating the incident, the statement added.

-France's Interior minister Gerald Darmanin announced in a tweet that a crisis committee with representatives from across different ministries has been convened.